 For electronic companies that release upgrades of existing products quite regularly, this feedback has become essential.
 As the iPhone 7 and Samsung Galaxy S7 are being designed, Apple and Samsung are no doubt looking at the most common gripes with their predecessors.

 Whether it is short battery life, an inferior camera or a lack of waterproofing, these companies will do what they can to make up for the shortcomings of previous models.
 They can also source reviews to see what went right previously, and can expand on a popular feature or add something new in that same vein.
 In such a competitive landscape, companies like these must use all of the information at their disposal to stay ahead of their competition and retain customers.

-Finally, customer reviews can be used as a variable for e-commerce comparison tools such as Comparaboo—a platform that analyzes different parameters to derive “value ratings” for specific products.
+Finally, expert reviews can be used as a variable.
+Comparison tools such as Top Ten Reviews—a website that analyzes different ranking factors to determine which products or services are the best.
 Reviews from both customers and experts are an outstanding benchmark for determining brand quality, which is vital to this rating.

 Related Article: 6 Customer Feedback Channels You Should Be Using